aristanetworks/purescript-backend-optimizer/README.md

 | Module A's header, `@inline export` module A directive | Module A's usages in all modules |
 | Default heuristics | All modules |

+## Tracing Optimization Steps

+`purs-backend-es` can also trace the steps taken when optimizing an expression via the `--trace` CLI arg.
+This can be used to see which optimizations were triggered and which were not.
+It can also help clarify where an inline directive still needs to be added to trigger more optimizations.

+A user can use two ways to specify which top-level identifiers should have their optimization steps traced.
+Each way is similiar to what one does for adding inline directives and is described further below.

+1. via module comments

+    ```purs
+    -- @trace topLevelIdentifier
+    module Module.Path.To.MyModule where

+    topLevelIdentifier :: Int
+    topLevelIdentifier = 1 + 2
+    ```

+2. via a tracer file

+    ```purs
+    Module.Path.To.MyModule.topLevelIdentifier
+    ```

+Identifiers from the module comments and tracer file (if any) are `union`ed together.
+Specifying the same identifier twice does not cause it to be printed twice.

 ## Semantics

 `purescript-backend-optimizer` consumes the PureScript compiler's high-level